alsami/AutoMapper.Contrib.Autofac.DependencyInjection/README.md

 This is a cross platform library, written in .netstandard 2.0, that serves as an extension for [autofac's containerbuilder](https://autofac.org/).
-It will register all necessary classes and interfaces of Jimmy Bogard's [AutoMapper](https://github.com/AutoMapper/AutoMapper) implementation to the autofac-container so you can use AutoMapper and object-mapping right ahread without worrying about setting up required infrastracture code.
+It will register all necessary classes and interfaces of Jimmy Bogard's [AutoMapper](https://github.com/AutoMapper/AutoMapper) implementation to the autofac-container so you can use AutoMapper and object-mapping right ahead without worrying about setting up required infrastructure code.

 ## Installation